spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/introduction-tutorials/tutorial-architectural-walkthrough-spryker-commerce-os.md

     1. Add a facade method with a model to read and from the database in the `Business` layer.
     2. Call the model `StringReader`.
-    3. From the `IndexController` in the communication layer, call the facade method.
+    3. From `IndexController` in the communication layer, call the facade method.
-    4. To read from the database, inside `StringReader`, inject `HelloSprykerQueryContainer` using the `HelloSprykerBusinessFactory`:
+    4. To read from the database, inside `StringReader`, inject `HelloSprykerQueryContainer` using `HelloSprykerBusinessFactory`:

     ```php
     /**